 When students start preparing, they usually start off with a study planner customized as per their daily schedule while managing their classes, board exam preparation as well as NEET exam preparation.
 The most important question that arises here is how much time to dedicate for NEET exam preparation.

 Experts suggest that students must allocate time and dedicatedly concentrate first on preparing for their board examinations.
 Once the board exams are done, they can start off with their NEET exam preparation.
-However, while preparing for board exams, since the syllabus is 80% comprising of NCERT for NEET too, you can allocate 1 hour to study for NEET while preparing for board exams.
+However, while preparing for board exams, since the syllabus, 80% comprises NCERT for NEET too, you can allocate 1-2 hours to study for NEET while preparing for board exams.

 Post board exams, one needs to allocate at least 12-15 hours a day for NEET exam preparation.
 Following are some points around which you can prepare your NEET study planner.

 - Start your day early.
 As early as 5 am.
 At this time of the day, you are going to study those topics which require utmost attention of yours, perhaps challenging/difficult topics.
 Continue to study for 2-3 hours with a 5-minute break after every hour

 - Take a break of an hour or so to finish your morning routine